 Although I don't believe that we should be using discount rates at all for long-term financial entities, using “prudent” discount rates has led to a hugely severe DB economic impact.
 From the adjustments chart, it is reasonable to conclude that there is no way that we could even have guessed in advance by how much the discount rate would have failed to lead to a satisfactory outcome.
-The contracts I have considered are relatively simple, so the outcomes could hardly be likely to be better for complex DB pension schemes.
+The contracts I have considered are relatively simple, so the outcome can hardly be assumed to be better for complex DB pension schemes.

-Currently suspended, the ONS "MQ5" series provided some really useful data.
-Over nearly 10 years [Q2 2009 to Q4 2018], I've looked at UK employers’ DB pension contributions for the private sector alone.
-The total paid was 333.9 b (sterling) of which special contributions accounted for 135.5 b (68% of normal).
+Before being suspended, the ONS "MQ5" series provided some really useful data and has recently been replaced by their Financial Survey of Pension Schemes.
+Over nearly 13 years [Q2 2009 to Q1 2022, 2 quarters missing], I've looked at UK private sector employers’ DB pension contributions.
+The total paid was 402.3 b (sterling) of which special contributions accounted for 179.6 b (81% of normal).